Extended Examples: Capital Punishment

 - Punishments brings comfort to the families and friends of the victims and may benefit society in some other way.

-The reason for punishment is that a crime was committed, and that crimes ought to be punished.
-The idea is that punishment is fair/just repayment for some wrong (or crime) being done.
+- The reason for punishment is that a crime was committed, and that crimes ought to be punished.
+Punishment is fair/just repayment for some wrong (or crime) being done.
 It’s a non-consequentialist reason.

 - Retribution is done for wrong, while revenge may be done for an injury, harm, or slight.